ACT Announces 3 Major Changes

 7. What do I tell my international students?

-“Unfortunately, only one of the changes applies to you: superscoring.
-In the future, we may see ACT offer section retakes to international students, but ACT doesn’t plan to right now.
-For students who can travel and absolutely need to do a section retake, it may be worth looking at traveling to the U.S. for retakes.
+“Current international juniors will only have access to superscoring, but sophomores and younger students will have access to section retesting as well.
+ACT will offer section retesting internationally beginning in September 2021.
+For students who can travel and feel they need to do a section retake sooner than then, it may be worth looking at traveling to the U.S. for retakes.
 But it’s best not to plan on that option at this point as it’s not yet clear what sites will be available in the U.S. or whether a student’s score will increase enough on a section retake to be worth that kind of investment and planning.”

 8. How does this affect students with accommodations?

 ACT has spoken only about the computer-based change and its effect on students with learning disabilities.
 ACT will strive to provide accommodations on the computer-based test and is currently able to provide testing accommodations on the computer-based test for students with 1.5x extended time who take the test in a single sitting.
 If a student takes the test over multiple days or has 2x extended time, they will take the test on paper at their home school.
 ACT has not released specific information about section retesting for students with disabilities, but we are almost certain students will have this option.
 We expect that students with accommodations that the computer test can handle will be required to retake their sections on a computer.
 But students with other accommodations (like 2x time) may get the option of a paper test for retaking sections.